asyncapi/community/new-tool-documentation.md

   - **`websiteUrl`** - This is an optional field specifying the tool's website URL.
   - **`docsUrl`** - This is an optional field specifying the tool's documentation URL.
 - **`filters`** - Object which contains various fields like language, technologies, and categories to provide information about the tool.
   - **`language`** - Specifies the primary language in which you created the tool.
-Our documentation lists predefined languages, and you can expand to add new languages if needed.
+Our documentation lists [predefined languages](https://github.com/asyncapi/website/blob/master/scripts/tools/tags-color.js), and you can expand this list to add new languages according to your need.
+To add a new language, you have to create a [new issue on GitHub repository](https://github.com/asyncapi/website/issues/new/choose) specifying the language you want to add.
   - **`technology`** - Specifies the technologies used to create the tool.
-Our documentation lists predefined technologies, and you can add new languages if needed.
+Our documentation lists [predefined technologies](https://github.com/asyncapi/website/blob/master/scripts/tools/tags-color.js), and you can expand this list to add new technologies according to your need.
+To add a new technology, you have to create a [new issue on GitHub repository](https://github.com/asyncapi/website/issues/new/choose) specifying the technology you want to add.
   - **`categories`** - Specifies the list of categories that defines the type of tool.
 There are predefined categories in our documentation that you can use to list your tool under the proper category.
+If your tool doesn't matches with any categories specified in list, you can choose `others` option to list your tool.
   - **`hasCommercial`** - Specifies whether the tool is a commercial product or open source.

 > You can find the predefined list of technologies in our repository under [Languages and Technologies](https://github.com/asyncapi/website/blob/master/scripts/tools/tags-color.js) and [Categories](https://github.com/asyncapi/website/blob/master/scripts/tools/categorylist.js).
+If you have any other technologies or languages we left in our list, or you want us to add them, feel free to [create a new AsyncAPI GitHub issue](https://github.com/asyncapi/website/issues/new/choose) specifying the languages or technologies.

 ## Manual addition of tools